pavel-maltsev/IBM-Cloud-Pak-for-Data/IBM Product Master REST API sample use/IBM Product Master REST API sample use.md

 > [!IMPORTANT]
 > The API calls use the same security limitations as the usage of the platform from web-based UI.
 It means that if your user can't retrieve some of the items or attributes in UI, the same limitations will be applied to response of API call.

-Here is the sample of item retrieval for the catalog with ID=172826
+Here is the sample of item retrieval for the catalog with ID=172826.

 ![alt text](/IBM%20Product%20Master%20REST%20API%20sample%20use/images/image-9.png)

-The content retrieved is in a form of JSON array where all the master items are held under the section of "entryInfoList"
+The content retrieved is in a form of JSON array where all the master items are held under the section of "entryInfoList".

 ![alt text](/IBM%20Product%20Master%20REST%20API%20sample%20use/images/image-10.png)